 Purpose of the Resource Card

-Given the limited onboarding at UNH, especially in EOS, this card provides personnel across the Institute with ideas and an introduction to the resources available to the community.
-This card is a launching point, with much more detailed information available by following the links below.
+Given the limited onboarding at UNH, especially in EOS, the card provides personnel across the Institute with ideas and an introduction to the resources available to the community.
+It is a launching point, with much more detailed information available by following the links below.
 We also recommend talking to the personnel mentioned for more institutional knowledge.

 Helpful Steps and Links